 An edition can include the following optional Authentication Manager features:

 The Premium Edition includes risk-based identity confidence.
 This feature allows the Cloud Authentication Service to establish high or low confidence in a user's identity based on data it collects when users attempt to authenticate over a period of time

 It is important to know:

 - The Account ID must be the same for all licenses.

 - The License ID (or Stack ID), must be unique for each license.
 You cannot install the same license twice.

 - Users only count against the license limit if they have one or more assigned authenticators.
 Users without authenticators do not count against the limit.

-- Each assigned token used to access agent-protected resources counts against the license limit.
-For example, a user who authenticates with a hardware token and the Authenticate app is considered to have two tokens for licensing purposes.
+- Each assigned authenticator used to access agent-protected resources counts against the license limit.
+For example, a user who authenticates with a hardware token and the Authenticate app is considered to have two authenticators for licensing purposes.

 - The Security Console displays warning messages when you exceed 85, 95, and 100 percent of the user limit.

-- The system updates the user counts every hour and each time that a user views the license status in the Security Console.
+- The system updates the user counts every hour and each time that a administrator views the license status in the Security Console.